Thinking and memory changes

 Thinking and memory changes are common in Parkinson’s.
 Around half of all people with Parkinson’s will experience some form of thinking and memory changes within 10 years of their diagnosis.

-It is not clear why some people are affected by these changes and others aren’t.
+It isn’t clear why some people are affected by these changes and others aren’t.

-Research shows that different things might increase the risk of developing thinking and memory changes if you have Parkinson’s.
+Research shows that some things might increase the risk of developing thinking and memory changes if you have Parkinson’s.

 • Age.
 People who are older when they are diagnosed with Parkinson’s are more likely to develop these changes.